mc0de/laravel-portfolio-shop-task/readme.md

 > on the list of requirements provided above, it is up to you what other things to add that will be greatly used

-> on scetches provided, im not very great artist, they are not perfect and I do believe you can do better
+> on sketches provided, im not very great artist, they are not perfect and I do believe you can do better